History of France: Ancien Regime

-The sense of "being French" was uncommon in 1500, as people clung to their local identities.
-By 1600, however, people were starting to call themselves "bon françois."

-Estates and power

 Political power was widely dispersed.
-The law courts ("Parlements") were powerful, especially that of France.
+The law courts ("Parlements") were powerful.
 However, the king had only about 10,000 officials in royal service – very few indeed for such a large country, and with very slow internal communications over an inadequate road system.
 Travel was usually faster by ocean ship or river boat.
 The different estates of the realm — the clergy, the nobility, and commoners — occasionally met together in the "Estates General", but in practice the Estates General had no power, for it could petition the king but could not pass laws.

-The Catholic Church controlled about 40% of the wealth, tied up in long-term endowments that could be added to but not reduced.
+The Catholic Church controlled about 40% of the wealth.
 The king (not the pope) nominated bishops, but typically had to negotiate with noble families that had close ties to local monasteries and church establishments.
 The nobility came second in terms of wealth, but there was no unity.
 Each noble had his own lands, his own network of regional connections, and his own military force.

-The cities had a quasi-independent status, and were largely controlled by the leading merchants and guilds.
-Paris was by far the largest city with 220,000 people in 1547 and a history of steady growth.
-Lyon and Rouen each had about 40,000 population, but Lyon had a powerful banking community, a vibrant culture and good access to the Mediterranean Sea.
-Bordeaux was next with only 20,000 population in 1500.

-Peasants made up the vast majority of population, who in many cases had well-established rights that the authorities had to respect.
-In 1484, about 97% of France's 13 million people lived in rural villages; in 1700, at least 80% of the 20 million people population were peasants.

-In the 17th century peasants had ties to the market economy, provided much of the capital investment necessary for agricultural growth, and frequently moved from village to village (or town).
-Geographic mobility, directly tied to the market and the need for investment capital, was the main path to social mobility.
-The "stable" core of French society, town guildspeople and village labourers, included cases of staggering social and geographic continuity, but even this core required regular renewal.

-Accepting the existence of these two societies, the constant tension between them, and extensive geographic and social mobility tied to a market economy holds the key to a clearer understanding of the evolution of the social structure, economy, and even political system of early modern France.
-The Annales School paradigm underestimated the role of the market economy; failed to explain the nature of capital investment in the rural economy; and grossly exaggerated social stability.